bouwe77/bouwe77.github.io/content/blog/my-career-path-where-do-want-to-go/my-career-path-where-do-want-to-go.md

 On the other hand, if you would tell me 5 years ago I would be doing this now, I would not have believed you.
 So that is why I think it's good and interesting to think about a next step, and if that would be something else than (or not only) developing and content creation.

-On one hand I feel I am not suitable and excited enough about softer roles such as PO, CTO, or whatever, but on the other hand, why not, if you see where I am coming from and where I am now.
+On one hand I feel I am not suitable for (and excited enough about) softer roles such as PO, CTO, or whatever, but on the other hand, why not, if you see where I am coming from and where I am now.
 So yeah, let's find out!

 P.S.
 I saw other people mention their preferred tech stack.
 Mine currently is JS/TS, React, XState, Remix, but also Elm.